Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Local boundary value problems

 A local boundary condition $L$ is called elliptic for $A$ if

 If $L$ is elliptic for $A$, then the adjoint to $A_L$ is $A^t_{N}$, where $A^t$ is the differential operator formally adjoint to $A$ and $N = (\sigma(n)L)^{\bot}$.

-\sub{Self-adjoint elliptic boundary conditions} Suppose now that an elliptic operator $A$ is formally self-adjoint.
-Then the conormal symbol $\sigma(n)$ of $A$ defines a symplectic structure on fibers of $\EY$ given by the symplectic 2-form $\omega_x(u,v) = \bra{i\sigma(n) u,v}$ for $u,v\in E_x$, $x\in \pM$, where $n$ is the outward conormal to $\pM$.
+\sub{Self-adjoint elliptic boundary conditions.} Suppose now that an elliptic operator $A$ is formally self-adjoint.
+Then the conormal symbol $\sigma(n)$ of $A$ defines a symplectic structure on fibers of $\EY$ given by the symplectic 2-form

+where $n_x$ is the outward conormal to $\pM$ at $x\in \pM$.
 By Proposition \ref{prop:Qn} both $\Ep(\xi)$ and $\Em(\xi)$ are Lagrangian subspaces with respect to this symplectic structure.

 The differential operator $A$ with the domain $C^{\infty}_0(E)$ is a symmetric unbounded operator on the Hilbert space $L^2(E)$ of $L^2$-sections of $E$.
 This operator can be extended to a regular self-adjoint operator on $L^2(E)$ by imposing appropriate boundary conditions.
 For $L$ satisfying ellipticity condition \eqref{eq:Lell-gen}, the operator $A_L$ is self-adjoint if and only if $L$ is a Lagrangian subbundle of $\EY$.